 The roles of Chairman of the Board of Directors and Chief Executive Officer of the Company are separated.
-Mr. James E. Cashman III is the Company's Chief Executive Officer, while our Board is led by our Chairman, Mr. Peter J. Smith.
-Mr. Smith is the former Chief Executive Officer of the Company and has significant experience in our industry and with the Company which provides our Board with significant leadership advantages.
-The Company has also established a lead independent director position in order to assure that our independent directors have a strong voice in the leadership of our Board.
-The Company has appointed Mr. Zilvitis as its lead independent Director, and he has the principal responsibility for leading meetings of our independent Directors.
+Mr. James E. Cashman III is the Company's Chief Executive Officer, while our Board is led by our interim non-executive Chairman, Mr. Ronald W. Hovsepian.
+Mr. Hovsepian is the Chief Executive Officer of Intralinks, Inc. and has significant experience in our industry and with technology companies generally which provides our Board with significant leadership advantages.
+Mr. Hovsepian is also our lead independent director in order to ensure that our independent directors have a strong voice in the leadership of our Board.
+In this role he has the principal responsibility for leading meetings of our independent Directors.
 We believe that this structure provides our Board with the greatest breadth of leadership and depth of experience, while also providing balance for the direction of the Company.

 Our Board of Directors delegates principal responsibility for its risk management and assessment functions to its Audit Committee.
 In addition to the Audit Committee, the Compensation Committee has primary responsibility for reviewing the impact of the Company's compensation programs upon the Company's risk management efforts.
 The Company has determined that the Chair of the Audit Committee and the Chair of the Compensation Committee, Mr. Morley and Mr. Zilvitis, respectively, should not serve on the other committee with a significant area of risk management responsibility in order to further diversify the primary opinions of the quality of the Company's risk management.
-Additionally, Mr. Zilvitis leads all meetings of the independent Directors.
+Additionally, Mr. Hovsepian leads all meetings of the independent Directors.
 The Company believes that this division of risk management related roles among the independent Directors fosters an atmosphere of significant involvement in the oversight of risk at the Board of Directors level and strongly complements the Company's risk management policies.